-Produce links between land- to explore a joint initiative Produce links between land-based producers in Torfaen and surrounding areas to promote food and create closer working links with producers. • Assist producers to develop speciality foods which can contribute to the market. • Promote awareness amongst urban residents in Torfaen of what is produced on the land in rural areas of the County Borough, where it is available for retail purchase. • To create a sustainable infrastructure for land-based food production in Torfaen, well-linked to sub-regional networks and markets, that improves supply chains and strengthens customer base. to explore a joint initiative with surrounding LAGS to develop a joint producer's directory.
-And to help develop actions to create sustainable supply chains.
-Promoting Tourism To support the Opportunities for Torfaen Tromoung Tourism development of accommodation ventures to draw in visitors by linking in with Food Tourism Initiatives.
-Undertake physical improvements to identified areas to enhance the appearance of the to explore a joint initiative with surrounding LAGS to help promote food tourism and links the areas together to create a greater food offer in the region. i.e. joint festivals and events building upon the Country Fair in the encourage visitors.
-Develop a series of local festivals and events to celebrate Rural Torfaen and educate local current programme. communities.
+Produce links between land-based producers in Torfaen and surrounding areas to promote food and create closer working links with producers.
+Assist producers to develop speciality foods which can contribute to the market.
+Promote awareness amongst urban residents in Torfaen of what is produced on the land in rural areas of the County Borough, where it is available for retail purchase.
+To create a sustainable infrastructure for land-based food production in Torfaen, well-linked to explore a joint initiative with surrounding LAGS to develop a joint producer's directory.
+And to help develop actions to create sustainable supply chains. • Promoting Tourism To support the development of accommodation ventures to draw in visitors by linking in with Food Tourism Initiatives.
+Undertake physical improvements to identified areas to enhance the appearance of the Opportunities for Torfaen to explore a joint initiative with surrounding LAGS to help promote food tourism and links the areas together to create a greater food offer in the region. i.e. joint festivals and events building upon the Country Fair in the encourage visitors.
+Develop a series of local festivals and events to celebrate Rural Torfaen and current programme. educate local communities.